 Colorado’s Standley Lake baby bald eagles survive after years of tragedy

-Three baby bald eagles at Standley Lake survived to become juveniles and are learning to hunt and live on their own after years of tragedy and mishaps, Westminster officials said this week.
+Three baby bald at Standley Lake survived to become juveniles and are learning to hunt and live on their own after years of tragedy and mishaps, Westminster officials said this week.

-While the pair has likely changed to different males and females over the years, the Standley Lake bald eagles have consistently hatched two or three eaglets for the past 28 years, said city spokesperson Andy Le.
+While the pair has likely changed to different males and females over the years, the Standley Lake have consistently hatched two or three eaglets for the past 28 years, said city spokesperson Andy Le.

 But since 2020, the pair’s offspring have not made it to adulthood because of weather, accidents or, in one case, a romantic feud.